HIPAA Compliant Answering Service.

 Every call captured: who, when, what they said, what the rig decided, what got paged, who acknowledged.
 Exportable in a format your compliance officer can review without learning a new tool.

-Two weeks.
-Fixed scope.
 BAA chain wired, encrypted intake to your inbox, on-call paging on the channel you actually check, audit trail exportable from day one.
-The number on the proposal is the number on the invoice.
+From there, most clinics keep us on a managed plan: we monitor the rig, keep every BAA current, and tune the triage tree as your protocols change.
+The chain is yours either way.

 § 04Honest objections, compliance edition.